tobymao/18xx/DEVELOPMENT.md

 #### Before filing a pull request

-Run `docker-compose exec rack rubocop` while a docker instance is running to run rubocop locally and ensure your changes meet the project's code formatting guidelines.
+Run `docker-compose exec rack rake` while a docker instance is running to run rubocop (to ensure your changes meet the project's code style guidelines) as well as the test suite.